 Agrimonkey - Text by Stephen Inniss An ancient superclade of presophont splices, derived from a variety of Terragen baseline monkey species and originally designed as specialized labourers and servants.

-Artificial Evolution - Text by M. Alan Kazlev Directed evolution, evolution guided by intelligent beings using artificial selection, controlled environments, gengineering, bionano, or other such means.
+Artificial Evolution, Autoevolution - Text by M. Alan Kazlev Directed evolution, evolution guided by intelligent beings using artificial selection, controlled environments, gengineering, bionano, or other such means.
 Contrast with evolution left to natural selection.
+Sometimes called autoevolution when intelligent beings apply it to themselves.

 Bacca - Text by Anders Sandberg Family of crops derived from the tobacco plant through gengineering during the Solsys Era and later.
 Designed for use in space hydroponics, different strains produce livestock feed, vegetables, drugs and decorative flowers.
 Especially common is Qianxuesen, a bacca vegetable eaten, generally either boiled or mashed, by terragen bionts.

 Bioforge - Text by Todd Drashner A biological factory or manufacturing device capable of creating a wide range of biotech products.